The Healthcare sector is bearing the fruits of Technology usage and massive digitalization in the last couple of decades.

 |Type of information||It contains information about the Medical history, past prescriptions, and current healthcare conditions||It contains the Electronic records of healthcare-related information of a patient||It includes the information keyed in by the patients themselves along with the data from other sources such as laboratories, diagnostics, and pharmacies|

-|Information Access||EMR can be generated, fetched, consulted, and managed by authorized healthcare professionals within a single healthcare organization or a hospital||EHR can be generated, fetched, consulted, and managed by authorized healthcare professionals from multiple healthcare organizations or hospital||PHR can be generated, fetched, managed by the patients.|
+|Information Access||EMR can be generated, fetched, consulted, and managed by authorized healthcare professionals within a single healthcare organization or a hospital||EHR can be generated, fetched, consulted, and managed by authorized healthcare professionals from multiple healthcare organizations or hospital||PHR can be generated, fetched, and managed by the patients.|

 If you want to develop software for healthcare practice, then check these aspects.

 However, there is still a scope to improve health record management, and innovative methods should be employed to improve the health data exchange between different healthcare entities to address the data security concerns.

-EHR system has proved its worth as far as decision making is concerned, it offers a better understanding of a patient’s health condition and medical history, which helps a healthcare specialist to take the correct course of treatment.
+EHR system has proved its worth as far as decision-making is concerned, it offers a better understanding of a patient’s health condition and medical history, which helps a healthcare specialist to take the correct course of treatment.

-PHR (Personal Health Records) is also moving steps ahead to ensure meaningful use of patient health data so that healthcare service providers can avail various benefits.
+PHR (Personal Health Records) is also moving steps ahead to ensure the meaningful use of patient health data so that healthcare service providers can avail of various benefits.
 PHR offers all benefits of EHR, such as patient engagement, so that they can manage and own their own data.